You’re a craft hobbyist. And you’re pretty darn good at crafting. Or maybe you have a great eye for vintage finds.

 The key here is to offer something so unique that no one else has it, price your products properly and maintain a decent profit margin.

-What is the Easiest Thing to Sell on Etsy?
+What is the Easiest Product to Sell on Etsy?

 As you’ve probably noticed if you’ve searched for “best selling items on Etsy,” there’s no one true answer to this question.